Uniqueness of solutions to MFG systems with large discount: Introduction

 Regarding \eqref{MFGlim}, under mild assumptions on $D_p H, D_x F$, one expects uniqueness of solutions: this is in fact a McKean-Vlasov equation, to which standard Cauchy-Lipschitz theory applies (see for example \cite{BKRS}).
 On the other hand, while \cite{BC} shows that solutions of \eqref{MFGgen} converge to solutions of \eqref{MFGlim} as $\lambda \to \infty$, it is not clear whether they are \textit{unique} when $\lambda$ is finite.
 The goal of the present paper is to to show that \eqref{MFGgen} has in fact unique solutions if $\lambda$ is large enough, ``borrowing uniqueness'' from the limit problem.
 This is stated as follows (for the more explicit version, see Theorem \ref{maingen}).

 \begin{thm*} Assume (F1), (F2) and (H1), (H2) below.
 Then, there exists $\Lambda > 0$ such that, if $\lambda \ge \Lambda$, then solutions to \eqref{MFGgen} are unique. \end{thm*}

-To be more precise, we focus on those solutions that arise as limits of MFG systems on the time horizon $[0,T]$, with final condition $u(T) \equiv 0$, in the limit $T \to \infty$.
-Those solutions enjoy nice growth properties and estimates; their existence is obtained in Proposition \ref{basicest}.
-This result was already discussed in \cite{BC}, though we show here the validity of additional uniform double-sided estimates on second-order derivatives.
-Uniqueness of solutions is then obtained within the set of functions satisfying these estimates.
-This is a point worth stressing, as there is no explicit ``final condition'' on $u$ in \eqref{MFGgen}, and other solutions, possibly arising by different construction methods, could coexist.
+To be precise, we restrict our attention to solutions that satisfy \eqref{aprioribounds} below.
+These solutions enjoy nice growth properties and estimates (see Proposition \ref{estimatesapriori}).
+Existence in this class is obtained in Proposition \ref{basicest} by taking limits of MFG systems on the time horizon $[0,T]$, with final condition $u_\lambda(T) \equiv0$, in the limit $T \to \infty$.
+A result similar to the one in Proposition \ref{estimatesapriori} was already discussed in \cite{BC}; here we show the validity of additional uniform double-sided estimates on second-order derivatives.
+Uniqueness of solutions is then obtained within the set of functions satisfying \eqref{aprioribounds}.
+We cannot exclude the possibility that other solutions not satisfying these conditions could coexist.

 An interesting point of the uniqueness result is that the critical constant $\Lambda$ does not really depend on the viscosity.
 In particular, the diffusion parameter is just set to be equal to one for simplicity throughout the whole paper, but if the Laplacian terms were replaced by $\nu \Delta$, with $\nu > 0$, then $\Lambda$ would be independent of $\nu$.